 Impolite and unprofessional phone manner plays its part in this but even greater irritation comes from being left on hold for a significant period of time without attempts being made to engage or entertain.

 This could spell danger for the industry.
-Recent research by PH Media Group across 3,630 businesses revealed that security companies leave callers waiting for 33.64 seconds, longer than the UK average.
+Recent research by PHMG across 3,630 businesses revealed that security companies leave callers waiting for 33.64 seconds, longer than the UK average.

 Of those placed on hold, 34 percent were subjected to silence, 26 per cent heard music and 26 percent were made to listen to beeps.

 Considering further research has found 90 per cent of people hang up within 20 seconds if left listening to silence, the practice employed throughout the industry does not seem conducive to converting sales leads.

 When it comes to promoting a company, audio branding is far too often underappreciated as a sales and marketing tool.
 Granted, creating a positive visual image is a crucial element to any marketing strategy but it is necessary to give serious consideration to how your business sounds as telephone presence can be one of the largest determining factors in shaping perceptions.
 This is where bespoke audio messages combining brand congruent voice and music – known as on-hold marketing can help.

 In an ideal world, telephone calls would be answered immediately but that isn’t always possible.
 The caller may need to be transferred to another employee who is better placed to deal with their enquiry or they might need extra information which isn’t to hand.

 In these instances, a cost-effective on-hold marketing solution makes use of what otherwise would be ‘dead’ air.

 On-hold marketing provides a key opportunity to communicate highly-targeted messages to an attentive audience, all the while creating a positive experience for the caller.
 Not only has it been shown to decrease the perceived amount of time on hold but also reduce hang-ups by 79 per cent.